 - Visit this website to learn about assisted living facilities.

 - Download a list of Assisted Living Facilities on the HHSC website.

 Adult Residential Care:Some adults need 24-hour care but do not need nursing services.
 Some residential care and treatment facilities provide this kind of 24-hour, non-nursing care.
 This includes crisis residential and respite resources.
 Residential care and treatment facilities are licensed by the Texas Health and Human Services Commission (HHSC).
 Most adult residential facilities offer personal care, home management, escorting, 24-hour supervision, social and recreational activities, and help getting around town.

-- Visit the DADS website to learn about residential care.
+- Visit the HHSC website to learn about residential care.

-- Search Residential Care Facilities on the DADS website.
+- Search Residential Care Facilities on the HHSC website.

 - Or search Adult Residential Treatment Facilities in the 2-1-1 database.